 “We have already briefed our members on the issue and I am confident their views can be accommodated,” he said.

-“Our strong commitment to party dialogue was evident in our recent convention on the EU Lisbon Treaty, which was endorsed by a two-thirds majority of our members,”
+“Our strong commitment to party dialogue was evident in our recent convention on the EU Lisbon Treaty, which was endorsed by a two-thirds majority of our members,” he said.

 Many political commentators think that if the Greens now vote against NAMA, it will be the rock on which the coalition founders, leading to a general election.
 I sincerely hope that for the sake of ordinary Irish workers and taxpayers that the Irish Greens vote against this.
 The convention is due to take place before September 16th if one more constituency party calls for it.